wvlet/airframe/docs/airframe-rpc.md

 Airframe gRPC is a gRPC and HTTP2-based implementation of Airframe RPC, which can make thousands of RPC calls per second.
 With Airframe gRPC:

 - No Protobuf definition is required.
 You can use plain Scala and case classes to define gRPC service.
-- Roadmap
-  - [x] Create a gRPC server from Airframe RPC router
-  - [x] Generate gRPC client stub with sbt-airframe plugin.
-  - [x] Support client, server-side, and bidirectional streaming
-  - [ ] Add a gRPC server proxy with airframe-http-finagle for supporting HTTP1

 __build.sbt__